 Two years ago, the United Nation’s health agency’s argued for countries around the world to tax sugary drinks, but it now looks like an independent World Health Organization panel is backing away from this position.
 Health experts worldwide are disappointed with the decision, especially due to the fact that the obesity crisis continues to grow.

 A plan has been announced by Taiwan’s Ministry of Health and Welfare (MOHW) that will boost the country’s medical sector and health care.
-Six Taiwanese hospitals will each form a medical team in order improve healthcare in six Asian countries.
+Six Taiwanese hospitals will each form a medical team in order improve the Taiwan healthcare sector in six Asian countries.
 Local medical staff will be trained and overseas Taiwanese businessmen will be given health consultations, according to Hsu Ming-hui, MOHW Office of International Cooperation official.
 The purpose of this program is to create a partnership between Taiwanese health care institutions and the region of Southeast Asia.
 Taiwan will engage in market research and study the laws and regulations of health-related sectors in the Southeast Asian countries namely Philippines, Indonesia, India, Vietnam, Thailand and Malaysia.